purishd/Entra-id-proofing/README.md

     ![image](/assets/ComposeMobile.png)

-15. Generate OTP using random generator function.
+15. Generate Identity Proofing Code (IPC) using random generator function.
 You can choose your own OTP generator as you prefer.

     ![image](/assets/GenerateOTP.png)

-17. If mobile number from step 8 above is not null, then use Azure communication Resources connector to send an OTP on the mobile number.
+17. If mobile number from step 8 above is not null, then use Azure communication Resources connector to send an Identity Proofing Code (IPC) on the mobile number.

     ![image](/assets/ConditionMobileNotNull.png)